b-4st/LibLib/README.md

     He is lame.
 Because he is so lame, he quite likes C#.

-For conveinence, it's also possible to number your references' internal representations while having no effect on how the user is prompted.
+For convenience, it's also possible to number your references' internal representations while having no effect on how the user is prompted.
 For example:

     She is %adjective-1%.
 He is %adjective-2%.